DMDcoin/dmdv4migration/docs/governance.md

 ## DMD Governance
-The DMD Governance System is a [weighted voting](https://en.wikipedia.org/wiki/Weighted_voting) System that allows validators to vote for system changes and for maintenance pool payouts.
+The DMD Governance System is a [weighted voting](https://en.wikipedia.org/wiki/Weighted_voting) System that allows everyone to create proposals and validators to vote for system changes and governance pot payouts.
 Delegators will support the decisions of the validators by staking on them.

 ### Delegator Voting